exasol/script-languages-container-ci/doc/user_guide/user_guide.md

 #### `build_config.json`

 This file contains flavor-independent information:
-- `ignore_paths`: A list of folders which will avoid building the Script-Languages-Container during CI
+- `ignore_paths`: The CI will skip building and testing the SLC if the changes of the PR / Push include only files in directories given by this parameter.
 - `docker_build_repository`: A Docker repository where slc-ci uploads the intermediate docker images to.
 This allows inspecting and reusing the Docker containers later.
 - `docker_release_repository`: A Docker repository where the final release docker images will be uploaded.
 - `test_container_folder`: Name of the folder containing the test container.